 This doesn’t mean that you do all of the changing.
 Your husband should respect your needs as well.

-You don’t want to get to the end of your life and regret that you placed more value on clean laundry than a walk along the beach at sunset with your husband.
+With that said, I don’t think any of us want to get to the end of life and regret that we gave more value to insignificance than a walk along the beach at sunset with our husband.

 Space for a happy retirement.